jackm/j1939decode/README.md

 * "_ValueDecoded_": decoded data value
 * "_Units_": units of the decoded data value
 * "_Valid_": boolean indicating if the decoded data value is valid (i.e. is within operational data range)
+* "_OutOfRange_": boolean indicating if the decoded data value is outside of operational data range

 Example JSON object for a fully decoded J1939 CAN message: